Visio-projects/Visio-Shape-Extract/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE "MIT License Copyright © Anthony Duguid") [![release](http://github-release-version.herokuapp.com/github/Office-projects/VisioShapeExtract/release.svg?style=flat)](https://github.com/Office-projects/VisioShapeExtract/releases/latest)

+:new: I'm currently working on the C# version.

 This is a Visio Add-In written in Microsoft Visual Studio Community 2017 VB.NET and VBA.
 It allows the user to extract the entity attributes from a Visio file.

 <!---